How to Grow Morning Glories

 - Light: Morning glories prefer full sun for six to eight hours a day but will tolerate light shade.
 Areas with bright morning sun, some shade during the heat of the day and direct sunlight in the afternoon are ideal for morning glories.

 - Soil: Morning glories prefer poor soil and will grow in nearly any soil as long as it drains well.
-Avoid adding fertilizer - or amending heavily with organic matter - when planting morning glories, as the added nutrients may cause lush foliage with few blooms.
+Avoid adding fertilizer or amending heavily with organic matter as the added nutrients may cause lush foliage with few blooms.

-- Preparing seeds: Morning glories have hard seed coats and benefit from either soaking in warm water over night or nicking the seed coat.
-Some prefer to file a small notch in the outer coat of the seed to allow moisture to enter and germination to occur.
-If you choose to nick the seed, use nail clipper - but use caution not to cut too deeply and injure the embryo inside the seed.
+- Preparing seeds: Morning glory seeds have a hard seed coat and benefit from either soaking in warm water over night or nicking the seed coat.
+Some prefer to file a small notch in the outer coat of the seed to allow moisture to enter and germination to begin.
+If you choose to nick the seed, use nail clippers, but use caution not to cut too deeply and injure the embryo inside the seed.

 - Planting: Plant morning glory seeds to a depth of 1/2 inch spaced six inches apart along a fence or in front of a trellis.
 Cover with soil and firm the soil down with your hands to secure the seeds.

-- Thinning: Thin morning glories to eight to 10 inches apart to allow plenty of room for these vines to grow.
+- Thinning: Thin morning glories to eight to 10 inches apart to allow plenty of room for their vines to grow.

 - Deadheading: Deadhead morning glories daily by removing the shriveled flowers from the vine.
 This prolongs the blooming period and improves the appearance of the plants.